MahmoudAlfouly/CyclisticBikeShareAnalysis/README.md

    - Loading the dataset.
    - Handling missing values.
    - Checking for duplicates.
-   - Converting data types to the appropriate ones, like converting 'tripduration' and 'birthyear'to numeric.
+   - Converting data types to the appropriate ones, like converting 'tripduration' to numeric.

 2. **Exploratory Data Analysis**
    - Summary statistics.